MatthewYTark/HelloWorld/README.md

 - HelloWorldTest.java
 - pom.xml

-#### Steps to execute tests from jar file
+#### Steps to execute tests from jar file (Mac)

-1) Check out repo to any directory of your choice (Ex: This directory is usauly easiest: ``/Users/first.last/``)
+1) Check out repo to any directory of your choice (Ex: This directory is usauly easiest: ``/Users/USERNAME/``)
-2) After checking out the repo, you should have something like this: ``/Users/first.last/HelloWorld/helloworld``)
+2) After checking out the repo, you should have something like this: ``/Users/USERNAME/HelloWorld/helloworld``)
-   NOTE: The jar file is located here - ``/Users/first.last/HelloWorld/helloworld/out/artifacts/HelloWorld_jar/HelloWorld.jar`` (this will be needed)
+   NOTE: The jar file is located here - ``/Users/USERNAME/HelloWorld/helloworld/out/artifacts/HelloWorld_jar/HelloWorld.jar`` (this will be needed)
 3) Finally, you can run this command from practically anywhere to run the tests in the jar:
-``java -cp /Users/first.last/HelloWorld/helloworld/out/artifacts/HelloWorld_jar/HelloWorld.jar org.junit.runner.JUnitCore com.example.upwork.helloworld.HelloWorldTest``
+``java -cp /Users/USERNAME/HelloWorld/helloworld/out/artifacts/HelloWorld_jar/HelloWorld.jar org.junit.runner.JUnitCore com.example.upwork.helloworld.HelloWorldTest``